desktopsetup/BadDroid/README.md

 # BadDroid
 Fun BadUSB scripts for Android!
-Tested with BadBLE Made for the Flipper Zero!
+Tested with BadKB Made for the Flipper Zero!

 # Tested on: Motorola And Note 20
 ㅤㅤ

-More Custom script TOOLs for Android, instead of those basic scripts. with some of these scripts you can do more fun control for Android
+Custom script TOOLs for Android, instead of those basic scripts. with some of these scripts you can do more fun control for Android.

 such as :